marshallford/node-esnext-boilerplate/README.md

 # node-esnext-boilerplate
-An opinionated, but ideally up to date NodeJS boilerplate with ESnext support
+An opinionated, but ideally up to date NodeJS project boilerplate with ESnext support